How to Stop Worrying about Worrying. Tips for Anxiety

 First though, it’s important to check that there isn’t an underlying cause to the anxiety.
 That there isn’t something going on that is causing it.
 It could be work stress, money worries, a relationship, something to do with children; it could be anything.
 If you think there could be a cause, then please seek out a good coach/therapist that has experience of working with anxiety.
 Doing this with some of the tips below will significantly improve the quality of your life.

-I asked the amazing ladies in the Women Who Don’t Drink Group what has worked for them in terms of managing their anxiety.
+I asked all the amazing ladies in my groups what has worked for them in terms of managing their anxiety.

 This is what they said –